Purpose and Integrity for Sustainable Success in Turbulent Times

 因 (yīn) means avail oneself of, to make the best of, to rely upon.

-A Correlative Pair; see Action and Action without Coercion.
+A Correlative Pair; see Action and Action without Pressure and Control.

-無為 (wúwéi) means acting without coercion; spontaneity, spontaneous action governed by the mind and not the senses; letting things follow their own natural course; effortless action; acting naturally.
+無為 (wúwéi) means acting without coercion; acting with caution and consideration; spontaneity, spontaneous action governed by the mind and not the senses; going with the flow, flowing with the moment, trimming sails to the wind, letting things follow their own natural course; effortless action; not acting (in the theatrical sense), acting naturally, acting spontaneously with openness and humility.

 The ability to adapt to and influence situations more rapidly than Competition including timely break out of successful — but non-sustainable — patterns.